rodyonraskolnikov/Excel_Projects-Data_Analytics/Project_1 - Dashboard/README.md

 ```
 =FILTER(J2#,(NOT(ISNUMBER(SEARCH("and",J2#))+ISNUMBER(SEARCH(",",J2#))))*(J2#<>0))
 ```

-- 🔍 **Unique List Generation:** This Excel formula below employs the `FILTER()` function to exclude entries containing "and" or commas, and omit zero values.
+- 🔍 **Unique List Generation:** Utilizes the `FILTER()` function in Excel to generate a unique list by excluding entries that contain "and" or commas, as well as omitting any zero values.
-- **🔢 Formula Purpose:** This formula populates the table below, which gives us a list of unique job schedule types.
+- 🔢 **Formula Purpose:** This formula dynamically creates a table that provides a distinct list of job schedule types, ensuring clean and accurate data representation.

 🍽️ Background Table